Laykaftw/Laykaftw/README.md

 ## Hi there, I'm Ben Sassi Azer! 👋

 - 👀 I’m interested in Car Racing, Football, Gym, and Coding.
-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/azer-bensassi/).

 <!---